TriBITSPub/TriBITSWiki/TriBITS-CDash-Dashboard.md

 <summary>Screenshots of the GitHub Actions Job hyperlink to results on CDash</summary>

-On each passing GitHub Actions testing job, there is a "URL to results on CDash" that contains a link to the results on CDash as shown below for a passing job:
+On each passing GitHub Actions testing job, there is a "URL to results on CDash" step that contains a link to the results on CDash as shown below:

 ![Screenshot of the GitHub Actions Job "URL to results on CDash" hyperlink](https://user-images.githubusercontent.com/1959736/129061257-8aa7f806-cf4a-47a6-8d83-60fe0cb354a0.png)